ErpNetDocs/tech/whats-new/v26-2/logistics/index.md

+# Logistics
+Here we share the latest improvements and updates in Logistics, designed to make warehouse operations faster, smoother, and more reliable.

-# Improved Serial Number Sequences in Execute Store Orders (v26.2)
+## Improved Serial Number Sequences in Execute Store Orders (v26.2)

 In version **26.2**, we introduced an important improvement in the Barcode panel when working with serial numbers during **Execute Store Orders**.